Stability-AI/stablediffusion/README.md

 *Version 2.1*

-- New stable diffusion model (_Stable Diffusion 2.1-v_) at 768x768 resolution and (_Stable Diffusion 2.1-base_) at 512x512 resolution, both based on the same number of parameters and architecture as 2.0 and fine-tuned on 2.0, on a less restrictive NSFW filtering of the [LAION-5B](https://laion.ai/blog/laion-5b/) dataset.
+- New stable diffusion model (_Stable Diffusion 2.1-v_, HuggingFace [link](https://huggingface.co/stabilityai/stable-diffusion-2-1)) at 768x768 resolution and (_Stable Diffusion 2.1-base_, Huggingface [link](https://huggingface.co/stabilityai/stable-diffusion-2-1-base)) at 512x512 resolution, both based on the same number of parameters and architecture as 2.0 and fine-tuned on 2.0, on a less restrictive NSFW filtering of the [LAION-5B](https://laion.ai/blog/laion-5b/) dataset.

 **November 24, 2022**